freeseek/mocha/README.md

 bcftools +mocha \
   --rules $rule \
   --sex $sex \
+  --call-rate $crt \
   --no-version \
   --output-type b \
   --output $dir/$pfx.mocha.bcf \
-  --threads $thr \
   --variants ^$dir/$pfx.xcl.bcf \
-  --mosaic-calls $dir/$pfx.mocha.tsv \
+  --mosaic-calls $dir/$pfx.calls.tsv \
   --genome-stats $dir/$pfx.stats.tsv \
   --ucsc-bed $dir/$pfx.ucsc.bed \
   --cnp $cnp \
   $dir/$pfx.bcf && \
 bcftools index -f $dir/$pfx.mocha.bcf
 ```
+Notice that MoChA will read input computed gender and call rate if provided, otherwise these will be estimated from the VCF.
+For array data these statistics are usually available from the output of the Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms

 The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns:
 ```
             sample_id - sample ID
-           XXX_median - median LRR or sequencing coverage across autosomes XXX_sd - standard deviation for LRR or sequencing coverage XXX_auto - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction) baf_sd/_cor - BAF standard deviation or beta-binomial overdispersion for read counts baf_conc - BAF phase concordance across phased heterozygous sites (see Vattathil et al. 2012) baf_auto - phased BAF auto correlation across consecutive phased heterozygous sites nsites - number of sites across the genome for model based on LRR and BAF nhets - number of heterozygous sites across the genome for model based on BAF and genotype phase x_nonpar_nhets - number of heterozygous sites in the X nonPAR region x_nonpar_baf_sd/_corr - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region x_nonpar_XXX_median - median LRR or sequencing coverage over the X nonPAR region y_nonpar_XXX_median - median LRR or sequencing coverage over the Y nonPAR region mt_XXX_median - median LRR or sequencing coverage over the mitochondrial genome mocha_gender - estimated sample gender from X nonPAR region (not heterozygous sites count) lrr_gc_rel_ess - LRR or sequencing coverage explained sum of squares fraction using local GC content lrr_gc_X - coefficient X for polynomial in GC content fitting LRR estimates
+      computed_gender - estimated sample gender from X nonPAR region (not heterozygous sites count) XXX_median - median LRR or sequencing coverage across autosomes XXX_sd - standard deviation for LRR or sequencing coverage XXX_auto - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction) baf_sd/_cor - BAF standard deviation or beta-binomial overdispersion for read counts baf_conc - BAF phase concordance across phased heterozygous sites (see Vattathil et al. 2012) baf_auto - phased BAF auto correlation across consecutive phased heterozygous sites n_sites - number of sites across the genome for model based on LRR and BAF n_hets - number of heterozygous sites across the genome for model based on BAF and genotype phase x_nonpar_n_hets - number of heterozygous sites in the X nonPAR region x_nonpar_baf_sd/_corr - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region x_nonpar_XXX_median - median LRR or sequencing coverage over the X nonPAR region y_nonpar_XXX_median - median LRR or sequencing coverage over the Y nonPAR region mt_XXX_median - median LRR or sequencing coverage over the mitochondrial genome lrr_gc_rel_ess - LRR or sequencing coverage explained sum of squares fraction using local GC content lrr_gc_X - coefficient X for polynomial in GC content fitting LRR estimates
 ```

 The mosaic calls file contains information about each mosaic and germline chromosomal alteration called and it includes the following columns:
 ```
       sample_id - sample ID
- mocha_gender - inferred sample gender
+computed_gender - inferred sample gender
           chrom - chromosome
-   beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference)
-       length - base pair length of the call p_arm - whether the call extends to the small arm and whether it reaches the telomere q_arm - whether the call extends to the long arm and whether it reaches the telomere nsites - number of sites used for the call nhets - number of heterozygous sites used for the call n50_gets - N50 value for consecutive heterozygous sites distances bdev - BAF deviation estimate from 0.5 bdev_se - standard deviation estimate for BAF deviation rel_cov - relative coverage estimate from LRR or sequencing coverage rel_cov_se - standard deviation estimate for relative coverage lod_lrr_baf - LOD score for model based on LRR and BAF lod_baf_phase - LOD score for model based on BAF and genotype phase nflips - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used) baf_conc - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012) lod_baf_conc - LOD score for model based on BAF phase concordance (genome-wide corrected) type - Type of call based on LRR / relative coverage cf - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
+     beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference) length - base pair length of the call p_arm - whether the call extends to the small arm and whether it reaches the telomere q_arm - whether the call extends to the long arm and whether it reaches the telomere n_sites - number of sites used for the call n_hets - number of heterozygous sites used for the call n50_gets - N50 value for consecutive heterozygous sites distances bdev - BAF deviation estimate from 0.5 bdev_se - standard deviation estimate for BAF deviation rel_cov - relative coverage estimate from LRR or sequencing coverage rel_cov_se - standard deviation estimate for relative coverage lod_lrr_baf - LOD score for model based on LRR and BAF lod_baf_phase - LOD score for model based on BAF and genotype phase n_flips - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used) baf_conc - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012) lod_baf_conc - LOD score for model based on BAF phase concordance (genome-wide corrected) type - Type of call based on LRR / relative coverage cf - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
 ```

 The output VCF will contain the following extra FORMAT fields: